xamarin/xamarin-macios/tools/devops/device-tests/README.md

 ## Storage

 The html report can be stored in two different storages.
-The xamarin-maios one and the vsdrops one.
+The xamarin-macios one and the vsdrop one.
 A number of steps are executed depending on the storage, therefore, when modifying a step/task take into account the condition is used.
 If you look at the steps you might find coditions like the following one: